eyeofparadox/eyeofparadox.github.io/content/posts/2025/11/physics-in-a-distributed-process-driven-information-based-universe/index.md

   - "vectorization"
   - "work-investment"
 ---
 **Implications of Division by Zero and Point Paradox**

-* * *
+---

 **Thought for the day**: My mind wandered back to division by zero and it suddenly struck me that, if applicable in nature, it would be the point where a value ceases to be _quanta_ and becomes _qualia_.
 I did not see it for a while.
 I got to it by thinking about what's hidden in plain sight in the concepts of quantum mechanics, and remembering a simple-but-paradoxical description of a hypersphere as "a sphere whose surface is nowhere, its focus is everywhere, and its radius infinite".

-In addition, back when I was first writing about the fourth dimension, I thought of using "fields" as the representative "objects" of 4-dimensional space, going on to use 4 fields--serving as the axes of 4-dimensional spacetime--constituting a hyperfield--as an 8-dimensional construct where space and time can be traversed freely in any direction, paradoxically yet viably, with non-linear logic and causality.
+In addition, back when I was first writing about the fourth dimension, I thought of using "fields" as the representative "objects" of 4-dimensional space, going on to use 4 fields---serving as the axes of 4-dimensional spacetime---constituting a hyperfield---as an 8-dimensional construct where space and time can be traversed freely in any direction, paradoxically yet viably, with non-linear logic and causality.

 Quantum particles can be thought of as "hyperpoints", descriptively identical to hyperspheres.
-Quantum tunneling then comes into focus--literally.
-What is detectable as a particle is a change in the fields, a structuring of space, by energy, at a specific spacetime coordinate for that interaction, concentrated--focused--from something that is always-everywhere and nowhere-never.
+Quantum tunneling then comes into focus---literally.
+What is detectable as a particle is a change in the fields, a structuring of space, by energy, at a specific spacetime coordinate for that interaction, concentrated---focused---from something that is always-everywhere and nowhere-never.

 In one interaction, a particle is created and the time-in-space and the place-in-time is validated at that point.
 This is the abstract-manifest handshake with the static and dynamic natures of the absolute.
 An argumentative proof of point paradox confirming my intuitive apprehension.
 The path science took went to the same place understanding took me in my pursuit of a miracle.